Our Homemade Tattoo Balm uses natural ingredients including essential oils to help keep your new tattoo looking great.

-This new tattoo balm is specifically designed for healing and keeping a tattoo looking nice with a natural remedy.
+This new tattoo balm is specifically designed for keeping a tattoo looking nice.
 I have a friend who personally used it on two tattoos and they both did very well with it.
-She feels it sped up the healing process as well.

-If you’d rather buy a pre-made tattoo salve rather than making your own, this tattoo salve has great reviews.
+You can also use this new tattoo balm on old tattoos to help them look brighter and fresher.
+If you’d rather buy than make your own, this tattoo salve has great reviews.

 New Tattoo Balm